jotasprout/jotasprout.github.io-OLD/_posts/2017-08-25-E-is-for-Email.markdown

 KICK-FREAKING-ASS!
 It worked!
 It went into my spam folder but it worked!
 And most of these tutes and such include stuff so your messages don’t go to spam and you don’t get blacklisted so I am on my way!

+I noticed that using both `mail` and `sendmail` worked equally well.
+I don't know if there's a difference.

 ## Testing dovecot and Stakeout Registration with a New User

 Just created a new user so I can rebuild/recreate the email registration component of Stakeout.
 Even if it goes to spam, I can click the link and register new users in Stakeout again and we're a major step closer to being back up to speed.
 I need to get back to where I was at the old host so I can start making improvements and adding new features.